kyma-project/kyma/docs/02-get-started/03-deploy-expose-microservice.md

 > **CAUTION:** Exposing a workload to the outside world is always a potential security vulnerability, so tread carefully.
 In a production environment, always [secure the workload](../03-tutorials/00-api-exposure/apix-03-expose-and-secure-service.md) you expose.

-To expose our microservice, we must create an [APIRule](../05-technical-reference/00-custom-resources/apix-01-apirule.md) CR for it, just like when we [exposed our Function](02-deploy-expose-function.md#expose-the-function).
+To expose our microservice, we must create an [API Rule](../05-technical-reference/00-custom-resources/apix-01-apirule.md) CR for it, just like when we [exposed our Function](02-deploy-expose-function.md#expose-the-function).

 <div tabs name="Expose the microservice" group="deploy-expose-microservice">
   <details open>